How to Decide What Business Structure is Right for You

 5. Are You Looking to Lower Your Self-Employment Taxes?

-Where things get interesting is that if your business makes additional profits after your salary, you can distribute those extra profits to yourself as a distribution and you don’t pay FICA or self-employment tax on it.
+This is where it gets interesting.
+If your business makes additional profits after your salary, you can distribute those extra profits to yourself as a distribution and you don’t pay FICA or self-employment tax on it.
 This is a good topic to discuss with your tax advisor or accountant.

 6. Are Any of the Business Owners Non-US Residents?

 In order to form an S Corporation, all owners must be U.S. residents.
 Non-residents can form C corporations and LLCs.
-If you are a non-resident and want to pass-through the profits to your personal taxes (as described above), then you’ll need to form an LLC.
+Therefore, if you are a non-resident and want to pass-through the profits to your personal taxes (as described above), you’ll need to form an LLC.

 7. Do You Want to Offer Employee Benefits?